kubernetes/kops/docs/run_in_existing_vpc.md

 ### Subnet Tags

-  By default, kops will tag your existing subnets with the standard tags:
+  By default, kOps will tag your existing subnets with the standard tags:

   Public/Utility Subnets:
   ```